What does the phrase “you are enough” really mean and why do many of us find it so hard to accept?

 How to Start Feeling Good Enough

-Here are just a few ways you can start feeling better about yourself and use the power of your mind to feel more successful in life right now:
+Here are some ways to start feeling better about yourself and use the power of your mind to feel more successful in life right now.

 1. Look at Your Mindset